maydoug/maydoug/README.md

  - 😄 I really like to learn
  - 📊 I'm working with System Administration
- - 📚 Currently studying JavaScript, NodeJS, React, ReactNative ;
+ - 📚 Currently studying JavaScript, NodeJS, React, VueJS, ReactNative ;
  - 🌍 And I also like to travel